2025 Southeastern Virginia, Virginia Beach Pumpkin U-Pick Farms and Orchards - PickYourOwn.org

 Chesapeake City

 Hickory Ridge Farm - Minimizes chemical and pesticide use, pumpkins, strawberries, Fresh eggs, porta-potties, picnic area you may bring your own food, face painting, inflatables or bounce houses, pony rides, farm animals, birthday parties, group reservations 2928 S. Battlefield Blvd., Chesapeake, VA 23322.
 Phone: (757) 560-6763.
 Email: jrpx2@msn.com.
 Open: Check Facebook for times Click here for current open hours, days and dates.
-Directions: Take the second Hillcrest Parkway Exit \(the last exit before the toll\) off of the 168 bypass.
+Directions: Take the second Hillcrest Parkway Exit \\(the last exit before the toll\\) off of the 168 bypass.
 At the intersection of Hillcrest and Battlefield, take a right.
 We are 2.5 miles heading south on Battlefield.
 Once you see the ruritan club, we are another mile, also on the right had side.
-Strawberries will be ready mid-April and generally end early June; Children\'s corn maze is in October; Hayrides, barrel train, pony rides and food vendors availability varies depending upon events at the farm - truncated. .
+Strawberries will be ready mid-April and generally end early June; Children\\\'s corn maze is in October; Hayrides, barrel train, pony rides and food vendors availability varies depending - truncated.
 Click here for a map and directions.
 Payment: Cash, Check, Debit cards, Visa, MasterCard, Discover, AmEx.
 Hickory Ridge Farm Facebook page.
-Take the second Hillcrest Parkway Exit (the last exit before the toll) off of the 168 bypass.
 At the intersection of Hillcrest and Battlefield, take a right.
 We are 2.5 miles heading south on Battlefield.
 Once you see the ruritan club, we are another mile, also on the right had side.
 Strawberries will be ready mid-April and generally end early June; Children's corn maze is in October; Hayrides, barrel train, pony rides and food vendors availability varies depending upon events at the farm; Check Facebook or call 757 to 568 to 6763 for info;.
-We minimize use of pesticides and other chemicalsis family owned and operated.
+We minimize use of pesticides and other chemicals. . is family owned and operated.
 When you visit the farm, you will most likely meet farmer John and most likely other family members.
 We are open from May through October.
-(UPDATED: March 21, 2018)
+(UPDATED: May 8, 2025, JBS) (UPDATED: March 21, 2018) [ Click here to update the listing ]

 James City County